doublethreedigital/addon-boilerplate/README.md

 ## Security

-From a security perspective, all versions from v2.0 upwards will receive a security release if a vulnerability is found.
+From a security perspective, only the latest version will receive a security release if a vulnerability is found.

 If you discover a security vulnerability within :addonName, please report it [via email](mailto::vendorEmail) straight away.
 Please don't report security issues in the issue tracker.